speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ## Multilevel Feedback Queue Scheduling

+feedback을 허용하는 방식

-- In a Multi-level queue scheduling, processes are permanently assigned to a  queue on entry to the system
+- **In a Multi-level queue** scheduling, processes are permanently assigned to a  queue on entry to the system (queue 간의 이동을 금지)
   - Processes do not move between queues
 - A process can move between the various queues;
   - If a process uses too much CPU time, it will be moved to a lower priority queue
   - A process that waits too long in a lower priority queue may be moved  to a higher priority queue
     - aging can be implemented this way. (prevents starvation)
 - Multilevel-feedback-queue scheduler defined by the following parameters: